 I had come across this advertisement several weeks ago.
-I tried to let it go but it really riled me up.
+I tried to let it go, but it really riled me up.
 As a result, this post is part rant, part science, so bear with me!

-Now, I was hoping after letting off steam to look up the list of ingredients in (Clean and Dry Intimate Wash) to see if it even lives up to its promise, but that list is impossible to find online, which makes me quite wary of this product.
+Now, I was hoping after letting off steam to look up the list of ingredients in the Clean and Dry Intimate Wash to see if it even lives up to its promise, but that list is impossible to find online, which makes me quite wary of this product.
 If anyone is able to get their hands on it, we’d love a list of ingredients or simply a picture of the back of the package where the list is!
 That way we can always add an update to this post with a breakdown of the ingredients later on.
 However, at this point, I think it would be safe to say that in terms of achieving any kind of fairness, this product will most likely not deliver.

-to state that the product is intended to clean rather than lighten.
+Now, the interesting part is, Midas care did contact the media to state that the product is intended to clean rather than lighten.
 Of course, saying that in one or two articles that will be read by a very limited number of people, after securing the market for fairness seekers with an ad that was aired in prime time TV for millions to view, is very clever of Midas Care.

-In any case, I would advice caution when using ANY product that promises fairness in the genital area.
-The skin in this area is sensitive, and added to that, the friction and closeness of thighs to each other causes more absorption of products which makes these products more likely to be irritating.
+In any case, I would advise caution when using ANY product that promises fairness in the genital area.
+The skin in this area is sensitive, and, added to that, the friction and closeness of thighs to each other causes more absorption of products which makes these products more likely to be irritating.
 Dark skin can be a result of friction, infection or insulin resistance seen in obesity.
 It is best to visit your dermatologist for proper diagnosis and management.